 The College aims to support staff development and growth, expand cultural awareness and foster productivity and morale.
 Staff who have worked in the College for a minimum of six months are eligible to apply for up to $1,000 to support most forms of professional development, including web seminars, conference attendance fees, travel for conferences, certifications, etc.

 Each faculty member in the College receives annual funds for professional development and travel.
 Professional development is broadly defined to include expenses related to the individual's role as a faculty member (e.g. books, software, computer equipment, professional memberships, travel or research-related expenses).

-Each year the dean selects one faculty member to receive a Stapleton Endowed Fund for Faculty Research sabbatical enhancement.
-The Fund "provides faculty research support" and "helps strengthen the faculty member's research efforts."
-This enhancement may be combined with any other sabbatical funding that the faculty member receives.
+Each year the dean selects one faculty member to receive a Dean’s Meritorious Sabbatical Award.
+The award provides faculty research support and helps strengthen the faculty member's research efforts.
+This award may be combined with any other sabbatical funding that the faculty member receives.